JavaScript is required

 An intervention order can order the perpetrator (the person who sexually assaulted you) to stay away from you.

-A Centre Against Sexual Assault counsellor or advocate can help you decide what to do and work with you to help you recover from the effects of sexual assault.
+Sexual Assault Services Victoria (SASVic) have local counsellors or advocates who can help you decide what to do, and work with you to help you recover from the effects of sexual assault.

-Consent means you willingly agree.
-Under the law you are not agreeing to penetration if you were:
+Under the law you are not agreeing to sexual penetration or sexual touching if you were:

 • physically forced to do it or you feared someone else would be forced